 The tenor generally harmonizes above the lead, making the part the highest in the quartet.
 So as not to overpower the lead singer, who carries the tune, the part is often sung in falsetto.

 Married to Sheila in 1987, with 2 sons, Steve has been a keen golfer and fell walker for many years.
 Now he is retired, he hopes to do more of both along with his new singing commitments.

 Peter Leverett – Baritone (R)

-Attended a recruitment course at Thames Valley Chorus eight years ago and loved this style from day one.
+Attended a recruitment course at Thames Valley Chorus in 2008 and loved this style from day 1.
 Chuffed to be singing with Timeless.
-Pete sings a harmony part, baritone, the glue that holds it all together.
-Problem is he has to rehearse well away from the rest of the family - sadly not very pretty on its own!
+Mine is a harmony part, baritone, the glue that holds it all together.
+Problem is I have to rehearse well away from the rest of the family - sadly not very pretty on it's own!

 Married to Sarah with 2 grown-up daughters.
-Been a sportsman all of his life having opened the batting for the village cricket team for 25 years.
-He says he now also plays golf - badly.
+Been a sportsman all of my life having opened the batting for the village cricket team for 25 years.
+Also now play golf - badly.